Planning a trip to Long Island? Sign-up for our newsletter to receive the latest on news & events. Ready, set, plan!

 Stretching 86-miles from eastern Long Island to the tip of Montauk, Suffolk County is a mecca of Long Island attractions housing the region’s famed Hamptons, North and South Forks, Long Island Wine Country and many of the island’s quaint and historic downtowns.
 Long Island’s Suffolk County welcomes guests annually to enjoy its beaches, home-grown farmers’ markets, local vineyards and award-winning resorts.
 As we head into the summer season, Long Island’s Suffolk County is the perfect retreat whether for a day trip from Manhattan or a week-long vacation.
 Plan your visit today and discover Long Island.

 Visit one of our many charming downtowns filled with one-of-a-kind local artisan wares in addition to high-end brand name boutiques, restaurants, art galleries and more.
-Suffolk County’s lively downtown scenes include the village of Patchogue, the harbor-side village of Port Jefferson, the maritime driven community of Greenport and the celebrity-studded community of East Hampton.
+Some of Suffolk County’s liveliest downtown scenes can be found across Fire Island, throughout the maritime villages of the North Fork and the celebrity-studded communities across the South Fork

 Visitors looking for the ultimate shopping experience need look no further than the Tanger Outlet Center in Riverhead featuring over 165 designer and manufacturer outlet stores.